georgelivas/pheebs/README.md

 ![](terminal.png)

 ## Centroid Tracking Algorithm
-> The centroid tracking algorithm used in this project is based on  [Simple object tracking with OpenCV](https://www.pyimagesearch.com/2018/07/23/simple-object-tracking-with-opencv/) by Adrian Rosebrock
+> The centroid tracking algorithm I implemented for this project is based on [Simple object tracking with OpenCV](https://www.pyimagesearch.com/2018/07/23/simple-object-tracking-with-opencv/) by Adrian Rosebrock

 ## Project Presentation
 The Project presentation is available on YouTube.
 [Watch now](https://youtu.be/yvhgtIbe42I)